by Joseph F. Baugher

 An inflation derivative (sometimes known as an inflation-indexed derivative) is a financial device that is used by individuals to protect themselves against potentially large levels of inflation.
 It is used to transfer inflation risk from one counterparty to another.
 The most common type of inflation derivative is a swap in which a counterparty’s cash flows are linked to a price index and the other counterparty is linked to a conventional fixed or floating cash flow.
 In most cases the Consumer Price Index is used to measure the differences in annual inflation.

 An inflation protected security has a rate of return that is adjusted for inflation, and guarantees a real rate of return, which protects investors from inflation.
 Examples are Treasure Inflation-Protected Securities, provided by the government, but private sector companies also provide these securities.
 However, many investors prefer to get their inflation protection from derivatives because unlike inflation-indexed bonds, a significant amount of capital is not required and it is more flexible.
-But inflation derivatives require the buyer to provide a small premium to the swap provider.
+But inflation derivatives require the buyer to pay a small premium to the swap provider.

 A credit derivative is a privately-held bilateral contract between two parties whose value derives from the credit risk on some sort of financial asset or entity.
 It is a bilateral contract between a buyer and seller under which the seller sells protection against the credit risk of the entity.
 It can be used to manage exposure to credit risk.
 They are financial assets like forward contracts, swaps, and options for which the price is driven by the credit risk of the participants.
 Regular derivatives, such as forward contracts and options, can be used as credit derivatives, depending on the amount of credit risk in an investor’s other positions.